Peter Zablocki

 Army Historical Foundation Distinguished Writing Award for Journals and Magazines Winner

-Peter is the author of numerous books - the latest New Jersey and the Medal of Honor: A History, from The History Press - and articles pertaining to local and national history.
-His work has been published in Military History Quarterly, Military History Magazine, WWII Quarterly Journal, Honest History Magazine, and Weird NJ Magazine, among others.
+Peter is the author of numerous articles and books - the latest, The Death of General Sikorski, from Frontline Books.
+His work has been published in the Smithsonian Magazine, Military History Quarterly, Military History Magazine, WWII Quarterly Journal, Honest History Magazine, and The Collector, among others.

-When not writing, Peter is a world history professor at Sussex County College (NJ).
-You can also hear him as the co-host of Evergreen Network's History Teachers Talking Podcast and its offshoot, History Shorts Podcast.
+When not writing, Peter is a world history professor at Caldwell University.
+You can also hear him as the host of Evergreen Network's History Shorts Podcast.

 Peter is the President of the Denville Historical Society, Museum, and Research Center in New Jersey and one of the town's historians.